ZhiyongJing/algorithm/src/main/resources/interview/tech/Behavior_Question/BQ.md

   >
   > Then, I collaborated closely with cross-functional teams, including Microsoft cloud support team, our salse user , and product owners, to gather requirements and refine the application architecture.
 After that, I worked with pdm to create a development pland and believe we can archive it in two months.
   >
+  > When I assign the work the my team mates, based on their expertise, I assign the infrature structure setup to one who is more famaily with it. and Assign the data interaction work to one who is good at the data part.
+I maily focus on loading data into the cloud by using the API.
+  >
-  > To make data high availability, I decided to use two server running in same time and use Zookeeper as distrubiton lock to manage them.
+  > Since it’s sales data, I need make sure the data  make data high availability, I decided to use two server running in same time and use Zookeeper as distrubiton lock to manage them.
   >
   > To figure out how to use  3rd party cloud API to work with our data,  I leveraged various resources such as offical documents, online courses, and developer communities to gain insights and practical knowledge about the API.
 Additionally, I buid up a poc project,  scheduled daily meeting with the cloud support them to ask the questions that I encountered in my learnning.
 And also schedule daily meeting with our product owner to show the the process and milesone we archived.
   >